DreamOfTheRedChamber/leetcode/README.md

 * Get Subset APIs: tailMap/headMap/subMap

 #### Graph <a id="ds-graph"></a>
 * Graph definition, there are multiple ways to define graphs in Java.
 To represent a sparse graph, one typical classical way is to define class GraphNode and then graph can be defined as List &lt GraphNode &gt.
-The other way is to define graph as Map&ltInteger, Set &lt Integer&gt&gt graph.
-'Map<Integer>'
+The other way is to define graph as Map&lt;Integer, Set&lt;Integer&gt;&gt; graph.
+Map&lt;Integer&gt;
 ```java
 // first way, more official
 // but if there are redundant edges in input, might need to implement hashcode() and equal() methods to avoid add redundant nodes into neighbors.
 Kind of overkilling in an interview setting